-- If rapid and/or consistent outflow from bank deposit to CBDC takes place, it could be likely to generate a negative impact on the financial system and economy; as such, safeguard measures should be introduced. - ➤ Holding limit could directly cap a shift from bank deposit to CBDC.
+- If rapid and/or consistent outflow from bank deposit to CBDC takes place, it could be likely to generate a negative impact on the financial system and economy; as such, safeguard measures should be considered based on the assessment of the impact on financial intermediation, deposit insurance system, and economic activities. - Holding limit could directly cap a shift from bank deposit to CBDC.
 Therefore, it would be the main option to limit the shift.
-Fees on the holdings might not work as intended in times of financial stress. - ➤ It should be considered how a holding limit works effectively when users are allowed to have multiple accounts.
+Fees on the holdings might not work as intended in times of financial stress. - It should be considered how a holding limit works effectively when users are allowed to have multiple accounts.
 Auto-swing of excess CBDC to a bank account may also be an option.